heyallnorahere/thebanana/README.md

 # The Banana
-This is a 3D game engine I'm making.
-It currently supports the following platforms:
+This is a 3D game engine I'm making. (the repository is named "3dplatformer" because I didnt initially have a name for the engine) It currently supports the following platforms:
 - Windows

 ## TO IMPLEMENT